-13.1 Does the use of CCTV require separate registration/ notification or prior approval from the relevant data protection authority(ies), and/or any specific form of public notice (e.g., a high-visibility sign)?
+13.1 Does the use of CCTV require separate registration/notification or prior approval from the relevant data protection authority(ies), and/or any specific form of public notice (e.g., a high-visibility sign)?

-According to the LOPD, prior notification is needed as for any other type of personal data processing.
-Further, controllers must place a sign which is sufficiently visible, and documents which comply with the duty to inform must be made available to data subjects.

-Under the GDPR, a data protection impact assessment ("DPIA") must be undertaken with assistance from the Data Protection Officer when there is a systematic monitoring of a publicly accessible area on a large scale.
+There is no registration/notification or prior approval required from the relevant data protection authority(ies).
+However, controllers must place a sign which is sufficiently visible and documents which comply with the duty to inform must be made available to data subjects (see Article 22 of Spanish Law 3/2018).
+When placing video surveillance and/or recording sound in the employment context, Article 89 of said law must also be taken into consideration (i.e. prohibition to record places of rest, etc.).
+A data protection impact assessment ("DPIA") must be undertaken with assistance from the Data Protection Officer when there is a systematic monitoring of a publicly accessible area on a large scale.
 If the DPIA suggests that the processing would result in a high risk to the rights and freedoms of individuals prior to any action being taken by the controller, the controller must consult the data protection authority.